The Montessori philosophy

 • Believing that self-regulation simply happens by providing a Montessori environment: ignoring the intentional scaffolding and modelling required by the adult to help children co-regulate and eventually self-regulate.

 • Misconception: Montessori is unstructured and children can do whatever they want.
-Correction: While children have freedom of choice, the environment is carefully structured with specific materials and ground rules.
-The educator guides children towards purposeful activities.
+Correction: Montessori is highly structured in terms of the environment and materials, but children have freedom of choice within that structure.
+The teacher carefully prepares the environment and guides children towards purposeful activities, ensuring a balance between freedom and responsibility.

 Frequently Asked Questions